COBRAPROsimulator/COBRAPRO/README.md

   * ```Examples/Local_Sensitivity_Analysis/DFN_LSA_CC.m```: LSA on CC profile
   * ```Examples/Local_Sensitivity_Analysis/DFN_LSA_HPPC.m```: LSA on HPPC profile

+## Contributing <a name="toc7"></a> ##
+We welcome contributions from the community to improve COBRAPRO!
+* To report bugs, ask questions, and get help, please open a new issue through the Github issues page.
+Be as specific as possible (including screenshots, sample codes) for efficient communication.
+* To make changes to the code or add new functions, 1) fork the repo and create your branch from main, 2) make your changes to the code, and 3) open a Pull request.
+Once approved, your contribution will be merged into the master branch.
+* For general discussions and project ideas, open a new Discussions through the Github issues page.
+You can also contact Sara Ha (<sungyeon.sara.ha@stanford.edu>).

 ## Known issues <a name="toc8"></a> ##
 1. To run COBRAPRO, only the SUNDIALS IDAS interface is required.
 In Installation step 4, if you install the KINSOL interface, you may run into the following issue:
 ```